protubero/beanstore/README.md

 }
 ```

-> [!WARNING]
+Rules and Warnings

+- The BeanStore is designed as a store of immutable objects! _Stored beans_ will throw an exception if you call a setter method.
-> Do not declare your bean classes *final*.
+- Do not declare your bean classes *final*.
 BeanStores uses ByteBuddy to dynamically creates subclasses of your beans.
 Which will not work with final classes.

-## Values

-All values ​​should be instances of immutable classes.
+- All values ​​should be instances of immutable classes.
 If the value's class does not guarantee immutability, you must still use it as if it were immutable.
 To be more specific: Never do `instanceX.getValueY().setPropertyZ(...)`, instead always set newly constructed values `instanceX.setValueY(newValueObj)`

-Beanstore must know how to serialize a value.
-To be more specific: as we use Kryo for serialization, Kryo must know how to handle all values.
-You'll find more information on that topic in the sections below.

 ## Build a store